jcanabarro/eur-brl/README.md

 # EUR-BRL

-A simple extension that compares the price of the Euro with the Brazilian Reals, to show if is increasing or not.
+A simple extension that compares the price of the Euro with the Brazilian Reais, to show if is increasing or not.